Bright Debris Disk Candidates Observed with AKARI/Far-Infrared Surveyor (FIS): Discussion

+On the other hands, most sources (119/146) in Rhee's sample are not in ours.
+Most of these sources (113/119) have a flux $f_{60 \micron}<0.63$Jy, and it is not surprise that they are undetected by \fis (red dots in Figure \ref{f90}).
+According to the relation between $f_{90}$ and $f_{60}$, we expect $f_{90 \micron}<0.55$Jy, which is below the formal flux limit of the AKARI.
+Thus undetected of these sources may be entirely due to shallowness of the \fis\ survey.
+6 bright \iras\ stars are not in our final sample.
+Among them, the two brightest stars (HIP 53911 and HIP 77542) are actually detected by \fis\, but rejected as PMS according to SIMBAD classification.
+We checked the other four stars and found no matching sources in \fis\ catalog even at a larger matching radius.

+For comparison, we over-plot the disk parameters of IRAS sample (Table 2 of Rhee et al. 2007) in Figure \ref{dusthist}(b),(c),(d).
+Only sources with a fitted temperature, i.e., detected in more than one \iras\ band, are shown.
+Our sample distributes in a relatively narrower temperature range than the \iras\ sample.
+However, as we have discussed above that 4 stars in our sample without available \iras\ data may have very low temperature, then this difference of temperature distribution between two sample may be not real.
+Our sample tends to have larger excesses and to possess more distant disks due to the different flux limits and the distance cut used in selection of the sample.

-We over-plot the fundamental disk properties(see Table 2 in Rhee et al. [2007]) of Rhee's sample to Figure \ref{dusthist}(b),(c),(d).
-The dotted line is Rhee's sample.
-From the histogram of dust temperature as Figure \ref{dusthist}(b) shown, the sample of Rhee has a broader temperature distribution.
-From Figure \ref{dusthist}(c) and Figure \ref{dusthist}(d), our sample tends to show larger excesses and to possess more distant disks.
-A caution should be given here that both dust temperature and normalization in Rhee et al. [2007] is based on solely \iras, which have much poorer sensitivity in the mid-infrared in comparison with \wise.
-Therefore, the dust temperature for a large fraction of objects in Rhee's sample cannot be determined, and was artificially assigned to 85 K so the peak emission is at 60 $\mu$m.
-Even for those objects with multi-bands \iras\ detections, the dust temperatures were less well determined as in this paper.
+A caution should be given here that both dust temperature and normalization in Rhee et al. (2007) is based on solely \iras, which have much poorer sensitivity in the MIR in comparison with \wise.
+Therefore, the dust temperature for a large fraction of objects in their sample could not be determined, and was artificially assigned to 85 K so the peak emission is at 60 \micron.
+Even for those objects with multi-bands \iras\ detections, the dust temperatures were less well determined than in this paper.

-At last, we compare our sample to previous samples \citep{oud92,rhe07,bry06,chen06,dec03, hab99,hab01,kal02,mey08,moo06,moo11,reb08,rie05,su06,tri07,tri08,boo13,koe98}, and find 49 stars in common.
-The common stars information are listed in column (12) in Table \ref{tb-dust}.
-Figure \ref{dusthist} (a) shows the histogram of the distance from the Earth of our 83 IR excess sample.
-Although the sensitivity of \fis\ is limited, we are still able to newly identify 34 debris disk candidates.
-As Kalas et al. [2002] points out: Pleiades-like dust detected around the star is capable of producing the FIR emission rather than the Vega phenomenon.
-So these 34 new IR excess stars need to further checkout by Coronagraphic optical observation.
+Finally, a total of 43 stars were already reported in literature (notes in Table \ref{tb-dust}), so 32 stars are reported to have infrared excesses for the first time in this paper.
+Most of them locates at a distance more than 120 parsecs from the Earth, but are relatively very luminous.
+As Kalas et al. (2002) pointed out: ``Pleiades-like dust detected around the star is capable of producing the FIR emission rather than the Vega phenomenon".
+HIP\,78594 (Table 1, marked with `a') which was rejected by Mo\'or et al. (2006), is such a kind of star.
+So these 32 new IR excess stars need to be further checked out by coronagraphic optical observations to confirm whether debris disks are response for the infrared excesses.